RG0102/ElderlyConnect/README.md

 ﻿# Final Year Project: Elderly Connect

-Elderly Connect is a user friendly platform designed to help elderly individuals combat loneliness by connecting them with others who share similar interests.
+Elderly Connect is a user friendly platform designed to help elderly individuals combat loneliness by connecting them with other elderly people who share similar interests.
 The app not only allows users to communicate with one another though chat and group discussions but also provides a Volunteer Feature where seniors can request various types of help, from tech support to grocery assistance.

 ![image](https://github.com/user-attachments/assets/84d08276-d6d6-4bfd-a4c7-a11cad4a0890)